-1 With grateful thanks to Dr Philippa Matthews and Dr David Eyre for most of the introductory text.
+&lt;sup>1 With grateful thanks to Dr Philippa Matthews and Dr David Eyre for most of the introductory text.

-[©] Copyright: The University of Oxford and Oxford University Hospitals NHS Foundation Trust 2019 population-representative households in the first month.
+In this study, we aim to address crucial unknowns regarding the extent of transmission and ongoing rates of infection in the UK.
+We will use a repeated cross-sectional survey design.
+In Phase I, we will invite approximately 5,000 households from England to participate every week with an assumed 50% opt-in rate, and a target enrolment of 2,500 households, providing a cohort of approximately 10,000 population-representative households in the first month.
 In Phase II, we will start by recruiting new cohorts of approximately 2,500 households per week from England (approximately 10,000 each month) together with approximately 250 households per week from Wales and 250 households per week from Northern Ireland (each approximately 1,000 each month; total households across all regions approximately 3,000 per week and 12,000 per month) to estimate the proportion of the population that are currently infected with SARS-CoV-2, symptomatically and asymptomatically, based on diagnostic RT-PCR performed on a nose and throat swab collected by the participant (self-swabbing) or by a parent/carer from participants aged 2-11 years, and self-reported symptoms.
 Numbers approached will be increased if the consent rate is lower to achieve the target enrolment.
 In approximately 300-600 enrolled households per week (1,200-2,400 households per month; 10-20%, including 100-200 households per month from each of Wales and Northern Ireland), a trained healthcare professional (HCP) will also collect blood to estimate seroprevalence using antibody assays, to quantify the percentage of the adult population in the UK that has previously been infected with SARS-CoV-2.
 This would substantially improve/decrease uncertainty of models that have been used to predict the effect of school closures, social distancing, and other interventions aimed at reducing the spread of the virus.

-However, in order to achieve a cohort of ~150,000 individuals sampled at least once a fortnight in England by October 2020 when the winter season of respiratory infections starts, and monitoring for a possible "second wave" of infections is critical, from the end of July we will scale this up to inviting new groups of around 18,000 households in England, around 1,800 households in Wales, up to 1,800 households in Northern Ireland and around 4,500 households in Scotland approximately every week, targeting recruitment of around 9,000, 900, up to 900, and 2,250 new households per week respectively (total approximately 13,000 households per week; assuming 50% consent rate; numbers approached will be increased if consent rate is lower to achieve the target enrolment, and ultimately the target of ~150,000 individuals swabbed at least every fortnight in October in England, and ~15,000 in each of Wales and Scotland, and up to 15,000 in Northern Ireland).
-After October, providing there is no evidence of a second wave, we plan to scale back recruitment (see

-Table 1 below).
+However, in order to achieve a cohort of ~150,000 individuals sampled at least once a fortnight in England from October 2020 onwards when the winter season of respiratory infections starts, and monitoring for a possible "second wave" of infections is critical, from the end of July 2020 we will scale this up to inviting new groups of around 18,000 households in England, around 1,800 households in Wales, up to 1,800 households in Northern Ireland and around 4,500 households in Scotland approximately every week, targeting recruitment of around 9,000, 900, up to 900, and 2,250 new households per week respectively (total approximately 13,000 households per week; assuming 50% consent rate; numbers approached will be increased if consent rate is lower to achieve the target enrolment).
+Ultimately the target is to achieve ~150,000 individuals swabbed at least every fortnight from October 2020 onwards in England, and ~15,000 in each of Wales and Scotland, and up to 15,000 in Northern Ireland (see Table 1 below).
 The same proportions will be approached for blood draws.